jfadich/json-property/README.md

 `all()`

-Get all the element from the array
+Get all the elements from the array